 Safe Sidewalks Program

-The application period is open and applications must be received by March 30, 2022.
-Application approvals and permit authorizations will begin July 1, 2021.
+The application period is open, and applications must be received by March 30 of the current fiscal year (July 1 – June 30).
+Application approvals and permit authorizations will begin on July 1 of the current fiscal year.

 Residents will be required to: